caeserlondon/Visit-Dubai/README.md

 # Visit-Dubai

-a simple landing page to practice my html, css and javascript.
+A simple landing page to practice my HTML, CSS and JavaScript.

 been hosted on netlify.